General Education Department (Kerala): Educational Districts

 Each educational district is headed by a District Educational Officer (DEO).
 In the State, 41 Educational District Offices headed by District Educational Officer (DEO) for the administration of High Schools, Training Schools and other special types of schools.

 Educational Sub-districts

 In the State, there are 163 educational sub-district offices headed by Assistant Educational Officers (AEO) for the administration of all primary schools within the sub-district.
 The Assistant Educational Officer (AEO) is responsible for administration and supervision of both upper and lower primary schools.

 Higher Secondary Wing (DHSE)

-The Higher Secondary Wing (formerly Directorate of Higher Secondary Education) is a specific division within the Directorate of General Education in Kerala, India.
+The Higher Secondary Wing (formerly Directorate of Higher Secondary Education) is a specific division within the Directorate of General Education.
 It is responsible for overseeing and managing the higher secondary education system in the state.
-The Higher Secondary Wing focuses on the education provided to students in grades 11 and 12, commonly known as the higher secondary level or pre-university level.
+The Higher Secondary Wing focuses on the education provided to students in grades 11 and 12, commonly known as the higher secondary level or pre-university level or plus two level.